skalenetwork/documentation/validators/soft-upgrade-denali.md

 #### Get SKALE Manager contracts info and set the endpoint

-NOTE: Be sure to setup Geth with the following JSON-RPC transports: `geth --http --http.api eth,web3`
+**Note**: Be sure to setup Geth with the following JSON-RPC transports: `geth --http --http.api eth,web3`.

 **Terminal Command:**